bimnett/PrettyLittleLives/README.md

 ****Bimnet Tesfamariam****

 Bimnet contributed to the CI pipeline and helped set up the environment between the Wio Terminal, MQTT, and the website.
 He established the Wio Terminal connection and managed the Wio Terminal side for the "Guess the Sound" game and, connecting it to MQTT.
-In addition, he contributed to the README.
+In addition, he contributed to the README and he created the user manual.

 ****Sheenie Chan****